Frequently asked questions

 we do?
 Our frequently asked questions might help.

-happened, to seek crime prevention advice or to make us aware of
+to report any crime, to seek crime prevention advice or to make us

-issues affecting your local station or your journey on the rail
+aware of issues affecting your local station or your journey on the

 In an emergency, dial 999.
 An emergency is when